 "In the same way you don't go up to people and ask them to be your friend, I never asked anyone to join the band, it just kind of happened along the way."

-She's now been waiting to release her debut album, Yours Truly, Cellophane Nose, for the last two years, and is currently back in her native North East to enjoy a bit of home cooking before heading out on tour.
+She's now been waiting to release her debut album, Yours Truly, Cellophane Nose, for the last two years, and is currently back in her native North East to enjoy a bit of home cooking before heading

 "It's just so exciting that all the things we thought would happen two years ago are finally happening," she explains.
 "It's kind of weird too.
 I'm worried my head might explode."